johnnovak/gridmonger-site/source/advanced-editing.rst

 cancel.
 All the common navigation shortcuts are available in this mode, so you can change the current level, zoom in and out, etc.

+The destination cell will be overwritten, but any existing note will be preserved (and potentially converted to a **None** note type).
 Once a link has been created, you can see a small triangle in the bottom-left corner of the two linked cells:

 <image>

-To jump back and forth between linked cells, place the cursor at either end of the link and press :kbd:`G`.
+To jump back and forth between two linked cells, place the cursor at either end of the link and press :kbd:`G`.

 If you delete a cell that's part of a link, the other end will be unlinked but